devlionco/moodle-local_lionai_reports/README.md

     $ php admin/cli/upgrade.php

 to complete the installation from the command line.

+## Location and Managing Pages ##
+You may find the plugin admin settings under _Site administration -> Plugins -> Local plugins -> LionAI Reports_.
+In order to use the plugins, you may find it at location _Site administration -> Reports -> LionAI Reports_.

 ## Technical Support ##
 If you have questions or need help integrating LionAI Reports, please contact us (Support@devlion.co) instead of opening an issue